mysuperlink/Javascript-concepts/react/README.md

 	componentWillMount() : this method is called before render render() : renders the dom
-	componentDidMount() : this is called after render
+	componentDidMount() : this is called after render componentWillUnMount() // this is called when unmounting a component

 	State or prop changes will trigger number of methods.
 [VERY IMP]